Preventing Stress Fractures

 Your body is continually remodeling your skeletal system based on the stresses that are placed upon it.
 This remodeling process gives your body the ability to handle increased loads without further injury.
 The problem arises in that your body can only adapt to these stresses at a certain rate, and there is a finite limit to the amount of stress to which it can adapt.
 Injuries to the bone (microscopic fractures) occur when increased stress is placed upon your body too quickly, or when too much load is applied.

-- Low-Risk Stress Fractures– An athlete can often heal these injuries by reducing activity, focusing on cross-training, nutritional supplementation, and a programs of conservative care accompanied by appropriate rehabilitation exercises.
+Low-Risk Stress Fractures– An athlete can often heal these injuries by reducing activity, focusing on cross-training, nutritional supplementation, and a program of conservative care accompanied by appropriate rehabilitation exercises.

 You will need to consult a qualified medical practitioner to determine if a stress fracture is high-risk or not.